mdelete/node-tesseract-native/README.md

 The OCR function also accepts a config object as second and the callback as third parameter like this:

-    myOcr.ocr(buffer, { lang:"deu", timeout:300 }, function(result) {
+    myOcr.ocr(buffer, { lang:"eng", rect:[0,0,400,400] }, function(result) {
         // do something
     });

-The first supported parameter is *timeout*, which is the limit in milliseconds tesseract should try to detect text in the picture, the second is *lang* which can be any three-character code for a language you have installed in tesseract (have a *.tessdata* file for).
+The first supported parameter is `tessdata`, which is the path to you Tesseract data directory (`/usr/local/share/tessdata/` by default).
+The second is `lang` which can be any three-character code for a language you have installed with Tesseract (`eng` by default).
+The third is `rect`, which is an array describing a rect of the form [`X`, `Y`, `WIDTH`, `HEIGHT`] limiting the image region for recognition.
+If you try the above rect with the provided test image it should land you in *hell*...

 Why?
 ----